The William B. Stanley Lecture Series

 William B. “Bill” Stanley was born in Norwich on July 10, 1929.
 Some of the highlights of his life work include service as a U.S. Marine in the Korean Conflict, stockbroker for Smith-Barney Co., State Senator of the 19th District, member of the Norwich Rotary Club, 1991 Citizen of the Year by the Eastern Connecticut Chamber of Commerce, leader of the Norwich Downtown Recovery effort following the collapse of the Spaulding Pond Dam in 1963, fundraising for the United Fund in the 1960s, founder of the Water Authority of Southeastern Connecticut, Papal award-recipient from the Vatican, leader in the restoration of Samuel Huntington’s Tomb, Norwich historian, author, husband, father of three children and grandfather.

-Bill Champagne (Chair), Michael Aliano, Lottie B. Scott, and Regan Miner
+Bill Champagne (Chair), Michael Aliano, Lottie B. Scott, Karen Cook, and Regan Miner